 Let us show you how to wash your lame.
 Washing your lame (pronounced La-may) correctly will extend the life and use of it.
 If you use your practice lame daily or several times a week then a monthly washing is a must.
 There are several fabrications of lames for ex. copper, nickel and stainless steel.

-For copper or non-stainless steel lames (usually these start to turn greenish with oxidation): you will need to ADD about 1/4 cup of Windex (must contain ammonia-some Windex products do NOT contain ammonia and won’t remove the green oxidation) or 50% white vinegar.
+Copper or non-stainless steel lames (usually these start to turn greenish with oxidation): ADD about 1/4 cup of Windex (must contain ammonia-some Windex products do NOT contain ammonia therefore it won’t remove the green oxidation) or 50% white vinegar.

 For stainless steel lames (these are usually the more expensive lames) just using Woolite or a mild hand-washing clothing detergent (do not use normal laundry soap).

-We highly recommend that you always turn your lame inside out after you wear it to let the sweat dry quickly, and hang i up.
+We highly recommend that you always turn your lame inside out after you wear it at practice so the sweat dries quickly, and hang it up.
 Do not throw it on the floor or leave it wadded up inside your gear bag.
 A little care will greatly extend the life of your gear.